 Wellbeing achieved through work-life integration can help our teams stay focused and accomplish more.
 But how do we attain it?
 Here are six steps that will help you and your organization achieve work-life integration.

 Time management is imperative to keep stress levels intact.
-It’s no secret that prioritization and proper sequencing of tasks allow us to get everything done on time.
+It’s no secret that prioritisation and proper sequencing of tasks allow us to get everything done on time.
 Start by determining which tasks need to be accomplished before moving onto the next step.
 Tackle big challenges in small steps.
 Encourage small rewards such as a coffee or quick break between steps.
-Some of the productivity tools available today, such as Wunderlist, are designed to help us stay organized and maximize our time.
+Some of the productivity tools available today, such as Wunderlist, are designed to help us stay organised and maximise our time.